Mac OS X

 System Preferences> Software Update can be flaky so a proven troubleshooting technique is to manually download Apple's COMBO UPDATES (PPC & INTEL).
 The 10.6.8 10.4.11 10.5.8 Combo Update, for example, can be installed right on top of an existing 10.7, 10.4.11 or 10.5.8, 10.6.8 install.

-The advantage or pro of using the Combo Updates is it goes in and replaces the updated parts of the system.
-The con is the Combo Updates are usually well over 500MB to download.
+The advantages or pros of using the Combo Updates is it goes in and replaces the updated parts of the system.
+The con is the Combo Updates are usually well over 700MB to download.

 Again, running a Combo Updater is something to try before giving up on a flaky installed system....